PyRepair/maniple/training-data/summarize-experiment/fastapi/6/prompt_response_response_6.md

     return values, errors
 ```

-In the corrected code, the logic within the `if received_body is not None` block has been updated to check if the field alias exists in the form data before retrieving the value.
-This change ensures that repeated keys are properly handled, and their values are gathered as a list to enable comprehensive validation against all provided values.

-By implementing this change, the function will be able to handle repeated key=value pairs in form data and validate against all the provided values, addressing the bug related to limited validation capabilities.
+In the revised version of the function, we have added logic to properly handle repeated keys in the form data.
+If a field has multiple values associated with it, we collect those values into a list and use that list for validation.
+This modification ensures that the function can handle repeated keys and properly validate the form data.

-This corrected version of the `request_body_to_args` function can be used as a drop-in replacement for the buggy version to resolve the issue related to the inadequate handling of repeated key=value pairs in form data.
+After making the necessary changes, this corrected function can be used as a drop-in replacement for the buggy version to address the issue related to processing form data with repeated keys.